Travel the World

 6. Westminster Abbey

 If walls could talk, Westminster Abbey would have plenty to say!
 The site of every coronation since 1066, this Gothic church is the final resting place for 17 monarchs, Sir Isaac Newton, Charles Dickens, Sir Laurence Olivier, and many others.
 It’s also a favourite for royal weddings—in 2011 Prince William married Kate Middleton here.
 Don’t miss these fascinating facts about royal weddings past.

 7. The National Theatre

 More than 10,000 actors have tread the boards at the National Theatre including Benedict Cumberbatch, Judi Dench, Laurence Olivier and Maggie Smith.
+(If you’re a fan of Smith, you’ll love this collection of Downton Abbey quotes.)
 See a play, indulge in one of the theatre’s delicious restaurants, or treat yourself to a backstage tour.

 8. Buckingham Palace

 The official London residence of Britain’s sovereigns since 1837, Buckingham Palace boasts a priceless art collection and 775 rooms—78 of which are bathrooms.
 Want to know if The Queen’s home?
 Check out the flag above the Palace: When the Royal Standard is flying, she’s there.
 Psst—this is the surprising place where Queen Elizabeth is most happy.

 The famous Knightsbridge store with the iconic green awnings has been offering luxury goods to its customers for over 160 years.
 Across seven floors and 330 departments, shoppers will find only the best fashions, accessories and homewares.
 Shopped out?
 Toast your purchases with some bubbly at the Champagne Bar, or a box of rainbow-hued Ladurée macarons.
 Here are more of the world’s greatest department stores.